How many units do I need?

 I took classes a long time ago.
 Will these classes count as transfer units?

 Yes, as long as they meet the criteria listed above and you can present an official transcript.
 The institution(s) you attended may need some extra time to retrieve your records, but the credits you earned do not expire.
-General education requirements may need to be repeated, especially in the field of science because scientific knowledge changes over time.

 Do I need to have met all general education (GE) requirements in order to transfer?

 No, students can meet their GE units while in the program, including the math GE requirement.

 What is the length of the program?

 The exact length depends on a student's number of transfer units and what workload a student wants to carry per semester, which typically ranges between 12-15 units per semester.
 Most students will complete the program in 3 semesters, with some needing 4 semesters.
 To graduate, a student must earn 120 units and complete the core curriculum, as well as all general education requirements (if these haven't been met prior to entry into the program)

 While full-time study is preferable, part-time study is possible.
 To fully understand the implications of less than full-time enrollment, contact our admission counselor, Desiree Murillo.

 How much time will I need to plan to spend for each week for coursework?